BirajMainali/FluentValidation.Schema/README.md

 # FluentValidation.Schema

 **FluentValidation.Schema** generates JSON schemas from FluentValidation rules, ensuring consistent validation on both client- and server-side.
 Highly customizable and extensible, it bridges the gap between backend and frontend validation logic.
+For more on FluentValidation, see [FluentValidation.net](https://fluentvalidation.net/).

 ---